These Mini Coconut Donuts are perfect bite-sized, melt-in-your-mouth treats. Bake them in the Brentwood Donut Maker or in the oven.

 The Brentwood donut maker is a fun little accessory for the kitchen.
 It makes everything fun and you can involve the entire family.

-Try out this Brentwood Mini Donut Maker.
+Try out this Brentwood Mini Donut Maker (aff link).
 It’s the one we use and is perfect for little bite-sized breakfast treats.

 Frequently Asked Questions